 Welcome to the SPDC

-The Suicide Prevention Data Center (SPDC) is an online data collection and management system to support Garrett Lee Smith (GLS) Youth Suicide Prevention and Early Intervention Program grantees in implementing the National Outcomes Evaluation as required by the Garrett Lee Smith Memorial Act (GLSMA) as well as the Zero Suicide Evaluation for grantees implementing Cooperative Agreements to Implement Zero Suicide in Health Systems.
-The SPDC provides necessary resources to grantees and supports them in implementing the National Outcomes Evaluation and Zero Suicide Evaluation.
-Additionally, the SPDC is a resource for other GLS and Zero Suicide project stakeholders.
+The Suicide Prevention Data Center (SPDC) is an online data collection and management system to support Garrett Lee Smith (GLS) Youth Suicide Prevention and Early Intervention Program grantees in implementing the National Outcomes Evaluation as required by the Garrett Lee Smith Memorial Act (GLSMA).
+The SPDC is a mechanism for communicating evaluation activities, managing and storing data, and disseminating evaluation findings.
+The SPDC provides necessary resources to grantees and supports them in implementing the National Outcomes Evaluation.
+Additionally, the SPDC is a resource for other GLS project stakeholders.